Step 1: Introduction to Gemology

 Choosing A Gemstone Tumbling Machine

 There are two kinds of tumblers: rotary and vibratory.
 Rotary tumblers are the most well known.
-They can be found at any rock shop, scientific supply house, toy store, and, of course, online.
+You can find them at any rock shop, scientific supply house, toy store, and, of course, online.
 They’re the least expensive variety and come in the widest range of sizes.

 Vibratory tumblers shake the ingredients, rather than rolling them over each other.
 They have the single advantage of being faster.
 What would take weeks in a rotary tumbler can be done in a couple of days in a vibratory.
 They also have a significant disadvantage.
 The barrels don’t stand up to coarse tumbling and wear out quickly.
 Hence, these are usually reserved for finishing gems and aren’t recommended for general purpose use.